nephio-project/docs/content/en/docs/neo-porch/5_architecture_and_components/controllers/_index.md

 ---
 title: "Controllers"
 type: docs
-weight: 3
+weight: 5
-description: controllers
+description: Kubernetes controllers for package automation
 ---

-## Lorem Ipsum
+## Overview

-Lorem Ipsum
+Porch controllers are Kubernetes controllers that watch Porch resources and automate package operations.
+They enable advanced workflows like automatic package cloning, updates, and variant management.

+Content to be added.